What is Customer Focus?

 For instance, a Harvard Business Review article outlined how the top management of an industrial-materials manufacturing company that thought of themselves as customer-focused ended up blind to their packaging needs.
 In the process, it ended up creating a poor customer journey.

-When you adopt a top-down approach to customer focus in your business, you can drive how vital customers are effectively and across all company levels.
+When you adopt a top-down approach to customer focus in your business, you can effectively drive how vital customers are across all company levels.

 2. Listen to Your Customers